Miscellaneous Items part two

 Courtesy of Colin Greenwell

-Geoff Pymar had an incredibly long speedway career thanks to his wonder drug Ovaltine.
+John says: Geoff Pymar had an incredibly long speedway career.
+Maybe that was thanks to his wonder drug, Ovaltine!
 I am going out now to buy a tin.

 Courtesy Colin Greenwell